Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 Chatter can be heard from the bustle, and our focus slinks further into the alley.

 "Hey, who are you?"
-A sweet voice catches
+A sweet voice catches the escapee in a moment of fright, where she takes a defensive position, before relaxing after looking upon the form in-front of her.
+A small child, around 7-8, most likely